DenysVuika/PicoServe/README.md

 - `GET /health` - Health check endpoint
 - Custom API endpoints loaded from plugins (see below)

+**Note:** Custom API endpoints registered via plugins have **higher precedence** than static files.
+This means if you create a plugin that serves `/app.config.json`, it will take priority over any static file with the same name in your public directory.

 ## API Plugins

 PicoServe includes a plugin system that automatically loads custom API endpoints from the `src/api/` directory.
 This allows you to easily extend the server with your own backend logic without modifying the core server file.